For Scholars

 KRESS PUBLICATIONS FELLOWSHIPS

-Eligibility: Ph.D. holders working on a publication assignment from Corinth, the Athenian Agora, Lerna, or an affiliated project of the ASCSA are eligible to apply.
+Eligibility: Ph.D. holders working on a publication assignment from Corinth, the Athenian Agora, Lerna, or any affiliated project of the ASCSA are eligible to apply.
+Preference is given to researchers assigned the primary publication of material from ASCSA-sponsored or affiliated excavations.
 Current salaried employees of the School are not eligible.
+Open to all nationalities, including staff of the Ministry of Culture.

 Application: Submit an online application; curriculum vitae; proposal (maximum of three pages, single-spaced, including project outline, explanation of goals, statement of the significance of the project, work completed to date, schedule for completion); a budget (no more than one page); letter of support from the appropriate excavation director; and two letters of recommendation.